- 24 Jul 2023

-A rollup field performs calculations, create aggregates, and build formulas on specific cells from records that are linked to another field in your table.
+A rollup field performs calculations, creates aggregates, and builds formulas on specific cells from records that are linked to another field in your table.

 Add the rollup field